 Use a communication/collaboration tool to be in constant contact with your team: These will help you out no matter if you are working remotely or from your shared office space.
 You can trust these tools to actively help you exchange ideas, updates, important reference links, and more on the go.

-Have a daily 15-minute stand-up meeting: Stand-up meetings are the kind that are more popular within Agile teams that follow the Scrum framework.
+Have a daily 15-minute stand-up meeting: Stand-up meetings are the kind that is more popular within Agile teams that follow the Scrum framework.
 These are important 15-minute meetings that help bring the whole team up to speed about what has been achieved, what has been happening, and what is yet to be done.

 These two points will help you make significant changes in the team culture of your team.
 Additionally, this improving transparency will help you foresee trouble and deal with inconsistencies and other issues with much more ease.